Exploring the Paramilitary Leaks

 > how many bigger groups of militarized anti-fascist groups exists today in the US?

 They tend to run largely independent scenes from city to city.
 You'll usually have anywhere from one to a dozen people acting as the core organizers of a given group.
 The groups range in size from around a dozen people to upwards of four hundred, depending on the city.
 Some cities might also have multiple groups active at a given time.
 I don't know what the scenes look like now but around 2018 I can remember at least two independent groups operating out of Portland, for example.
 These groups are usually no more than a phone tree of people they can mobilize for protests.
 Organizers may also be in contact with scenes from other cities; it's not uncommon for demonstrators to be bussed in to a protest from another city or state.
 It's quite rare for these groups to be truly "militarized."
 They often form violent mobs, but they rarely have any hierarchical structure beyond "leadership" (the organizers) and they don't generally make use of firearms.
-This has been changing in recent years, and there have been a few high-profile shootings during these demonstrations.
+This has been changing in recent years; there have been a number of high-profile shootings involving Antifa-affiliated shooters.

 1617432028